1. Help Center

 Board Reporting

-Many companies have a Board of Directors which oversee the company direction.
+Many companies have a Board of Directors that oversees the company's direction.
 Often, they do have the same operating functions that a CEO may have.
-Because of this the board needs to be informed on the state of the company through the board report.
-Often this report contains key financial metrics such as BvA and non-financial metrics.
+Because of this, the board needs to be informed on the state of the company through the board report.
+Often, this report contains key financial metrics such as BvA and non-financial metrics.

 Budget vs Actual Reporting (BvA)

-In the GL, accounts can often be very granular such cash in each different account.
-In reporting, there is no need for the detailed account view, so you have multiple accounts roll up into one such as "cash".
+In the GL, accounts can often be very granular, such as multiple cash accounts.
+In reporting, there might not be a need for the detailed account view, so multiple accounts can be rolled up into one account named Cash.

 The total amount paid as a cost directly related to the sale of products or services.